 Lullay, lullay, litel child, it is al for thy fo,

 The harde bond of love-longyng that thee hath bounden so.

 Lullay, lullay, litel child, litel child, thyn ore!

 It is al for oure owene gilt that thou art peyned sore.

 But wolden we yet kynde ben and lyven after thy lore,

 And leten synne for thy love, ne keptest thou no more.

 Lullay, lullay, litel child, softe sleep and faste,

 In sorwe endeth every love but thyn atte laste.

 John of Grimestone seems to have had a fondness for lullaby poems of this kind, since his manuscript also includes this lullaby and this on roughly the same subject.
-'Lullay, lullay, little child, child, rest thee a throwe' is also close in style and theme to this poem in the same metre, sometimes known as the 'Adult Lullaby', which is not addressed to Christ but to an ordinary baby.
-In both cases the central image is of the crying child, innocent and uncomprehending, who weeps for no reason - and yet has a reason to weep, though he doesn't know it, because of the world he has been born into.
+'Lullay, lullay, little child, child, rest thee a throwe' is also close in style and theme to this poem in the same metre, which is not addressed to Christ but to an ordinary baby.
+In both cases the central image is of a crying child, innocent and uncomprehending, who weeps for no reason - and yet has a reason to weep, though he doesn't know it, because of the world he has been born into.